Stability and Quasinormal Modes of Black Holes in Conformal Weyl Gravity: Conclusions

-Furthermore, we have considered a minimally coupled massive scalar perturbation in the background spacetime of our the black hole case study and calculated the QNFs by using the sixth order WKB approximation and the AIM after $15$ iterations.
-We also investigated the time evolution of modes in some diagrams.
-We have shown that although the WKB approximation does not give reliable frequencies for $n\geq l$, this approximation gives better results in higher dimensions for $n=0=l$.
-It was shown that most of the results of WKB approximation are in a good agreement with AIM and results get better for the higher multipole number.
-Besides, we observed that there were more oscillations for higher dimensions and the modes live longer for lower dimensions.
-We also showed that the four-dimensional black holes are stable both thermally and dynamically.
-However, the higher dimensional black holes were thermally unstable but they enjoy the dynamical stability.
-We should note that the previous results have been obtained for some special values of free parameters and it may be possible to find stable black holes in higher dimensions by choosing some other values for the free parameters.
-In addition, we argued that the black holes have no quasi-resonant oscillations even when one sets the integration constant $-\Lambda /3$\ equals to zero.
+Furthermore, we have considered a minimally coupled massive scalar perturbation in the background spacetime of the conformal Weyl black holes and calculated the QNFs by using the sixth order WKB approximation and the AIM after $15$ iterations.
+We have shown that although the WKB approximation does not give reliable frequencies for $n\geq l$, this approximation gives better results for higher $c$ when $n=0=l$.
+It was shown that most of the results of WKB approximation are in good agreement with AIM and results get better for the higher multipole number.
+Besides, we observed that there were more oscillations and the modes lived longer for lower $c$.
+We have shown that although it is possible to find dynamically stable black holes in the conformal Weyl gravity, they can be thermally unstable.

+In addition, we argued that the black holes have no quasi-resonant oscillations even when one sets the integration constants $\Lambda =0$\ and $ c=1$.
 This happens due to the presence of the linear $r$-term.
 Therefore, the imaginary part of the frequencies never vanishes and there are always damping modes (QNFs are always complex).

-Here, we finish our paper with some suggestions.
-One can consider (minimally or non-minimally coupled) the other kinds of perturbations such as charged scalar perturbation, electromagnetic perturbation, Proca field, and etc on the background spacetime of these black holes and calculate the QNFs and investigate the dynamical stability.
-Investigating the near extremal regime of these black holes in dS spacetime is an interesting work which is under examination.
+Moreover, there was a critical mass for the scalar field such that the decay timescales of the QNMs of the Schwarzschild-dS black holes and Weyl solutions either grow or decay with increasing multipole number $l$, depending on whether the mass of the scalar field was small or large.
+We have numerically shown that the free parameter $ c$ affects the value of the critical mass and the critical mass increases with increasing in $c$.